tahrz/simple-telegram-bot/README.md

 ```
 You always can choose, what type of data, you need to return, `array` or `object`

-> For sendind messages, you can use a helper
+> For sending messages, you can use a helper
 ```
 $messageSend = (new \SimpleTelegramBot\Helpers\MessageHelper(<CHAT_ID>, '<MESSAGE>'))->sendWith<Array or Object>Response()